amandeepmittal/amanhimself.dev/tutorials/posts/2020-02-21-stack-navigator-with-react-navigation-v5.md

 export default Details;
 ```

 These screen components are for demonstration purposes.
-You have to feed to routes to the navigator to work with, these screen components are going to the routes.
+You have to feed the routes to the navigator to work with, these screen components are going to the routes.

 ## Create a basic stack navigator